zooniverse/markdownz/README.md

 This package contains three publicly accessible components: a Markdown viewer and a Markdown editor for Zooniverse-flavored Markdown, and a MarkdownHelp component.

 Viewer:

+Parse markdown to HTML with `markdown-it`, then render the result as a React component tree with `rehype-react`.

 ```jsx
 import { Markdown } from 'markdownz';